artpi/wp-writers-block-block/README.md

 [WordPress plugin readme is here](./readme.txt)

 - You write some content
-- Insert `Writers Block Block` block into your post
+- Insert `Writer's Block Block` block into your post
 - It grabs the content of your post, calls OpenAI to generate a completion
 - Inserts that completion to your post
 - If you like it, you can transform that block into a Paragraph block.
 If you don't like it - you can delete it.